What Is a Healthcare Ombudsman? Missouri Guide for Facilities

 What Does a Missouri State Ombudsman Do?

 A healthcare ombudsman helps residents and families navigate issues related to care, quality of life, financial management, and more.
 An ombudsman does not provide legal advice, but they can direct residents to resources about legal matters if necessary.
 No matter what problem they’re solving, ombudsmen maintain confidentiality to create trusting relationships with residents.
-Examples of their duties include:
+Here are some examples of what their duties include.

-- Education — An ombudsman is responsible for educating residents and the public about topics like resident rights.
+An ombudsman is responsible for educating residents and the public about topics like resident rights.
+They sometimes also educate LTC facility staff on federal and state regulations.

 Who Does a Healthcare Ombudsman Work With?